 It’s a sturdy harness and, like the Julius-K9, will spread the surface are if your Weim starts pulling.
 The second is a loop at the front (chest) of the harness.
 This requires a double-ended training lead, such as the HALTI, which can be clipped on to both the front and back of the harness.

 Your Weimaraner can then be guided in directions, similar to the way a horses reign works.
-This is a great way to both control your dog as well as teach them not to pull when outside.
+This is an excellent way to both control your dog as well as teach them not to pull when outside.

 There is a nylon outer layer with a high visibility reflective trim on edges for better visibility at night.

 This no-pull dog harness has four points of adjustment which are easy to use; two shoulder straps and two belly straps.

 This is a great harness which delivers great results with dogs who pull.
-The harness is easy to put on over the head and clipped behind the front legs.
+The harness is easy to put on over the head and clip behind the front legs.